 Visit Truckee-Tahoe also has a regularly updated Guide to Wildfire Season and daily Truckee Travel Alert that covers the weather, air quality, planned road closures, and more.
 While aimed at visitors, they contain a wealth of information and links to help keep our community safe.

 The Truckee Donner Public Utility District (TDPUD) unveiled a new Outage Management System which will improve the timeliness and accuracy of outage communication with customers.
-A beta version of the new service launched Monday, July 11, and all current customers will be automatically enrolled if TDPUD has a valid email address and mobile number attached to their account.

 With TDPUD’s new OMS, customers will receive text and email alerts when they are experiencing an electric outage, as well as estimated restoration time when available.
 By using machine learning and predictive analytics, the system can detect a power outage and only send alerts to the customers experiencing the outage.
 The system is also automated, so the initial outage alert will reach customers in almost real-time.
 Customers can expect to receive alerts to notify them of the outage if an estimated restoration time is established and when power has been restored.
 It is important to note that TPDUD’s main priority is safe and timely outage restoration, and smaller outages will often be restored before an estimated restoration time is established.